karikowska/velu-price-scraper/README.md

 - [x] finish README instructions to run
 - [x] make batch YAML input method work
 - [x] expand functionality to more websites than just Solaris Japan
+- [ ] look into why AmiAmi can't have its prices scraped and if we can go around that
 - [ ] add other stores like Animota, Japan Figure Store, Tokyo Otaku Mode, Hobby Japan... (if they are scrapable!)
 - [ ] add reseller sites like Depop, Vinted or Ebay
 - [ ] add JP stores like Mercari.jp and Buyee with translation